koirand/nixie-timer/README.md

 ===
 ![Screenshot](https://user-images.githubusercontent.com/17229643/54739890-f4a7f300-4bfc-11e9-8d08-34c8e7e42893.png)

 This is countdown timer which moves on browser.
-It looks like a Nixie tube.
-I made this for practice of React and unstated.
+It looks like a nixie tube.
+I made this for practice of React and Unstated.

 ## Demo
 https://koirand.github.io/nixie-timer/